Home

 BBQ Grilled Sole Image

-Serve as I suggested above either skin on or off depending on your taste.
+Serve with the crispy brown skin side up either skin on or off depending on your taste.

-To portion out the fish, trim away any remaining bones of the fins on the outside and then part the fish from the center.
-If you’re careful and use a fish slice you’ll end up with 4 succulent strips of fish so all you need now is to pour over the sauce and get a nice glass of Sancerre from the refrigerator!
+To portion out your BBQ grilled sole, trim away any remaining bones of the fins on the outside, these will come away easily now that the fish is cooked and then part the fish off the bone from the center.
+If you’re careful and use a fish slice you’ll end up with 4 succulent strips of fish from each whole sole so all you need now is to pour over the sauce and get a nice glass of Sancerre from the refrigerator!

 See Also:-